-Bluebird house building workshops are available at Barkhausen Preserve.
-The hardships Bluebirds have faced and the recommendations to help attract Bluebirds to landowners’ properties are explained.
-Participants build a small cedar Bluebird house and learn ideal areas to place it on their own.
+Bluebird house building workshops are available at Barkhausen Waterfowl Preserve.
+The hardships Eastern bluebirds have faced and the recommendations to help attract bluebirds to landowners’ properties are explained.
+Participants build a bluebird house and learn ideal areas to place it on their own.
 Articles from the Department of Wisconsin Natural Resources and the North American Bluebird Association are made available for take home reading.

 In addition, Brown County advocates many Scouting opportunities.
 The activities of area Webelos to earn their Naturalist Badges include:

 Name six wild animals that live at Barkhausen, their habits and where they live

 Describe 3 activities that take place at the Center and the importance of those activities

 Explain what migration means and the term “flyway”

 List 4 ways in which humans affect their environment and how these ultimately affect the natural world particularly related to the food chain